sijnstra/agon-projects/README.md

 Multiple projects for the Agon light.
 Click through to each project for more detailed instructions.
 Release versions are in the respective `Release` directories.

 # 2048
 [2048.bin](https://github.com/sijnstra/agon-projects/tree/main/2048) is a port of the popular game 2048, including source.
-Copy `ansiplay.bin` into your `/mos` (or bin) directory and enjoy!
+Copy `2048.bin` into your `/mos` (or bin) directory and enjoy!

 # ANSIplay
 [ansiplay.bin](https://github.com/sijnstra/agon-projects/tree/main/ANSIplay) is a mos tool that plays `.ANS` format ANSI text files, including displaying any available metadata.
 Copy `ansiplay.bin` into your `/mos` directory and enjoy!